alexhwilliams/blog.teddyhyde.com/company-culture.md

 What are the things that make communication difficult within modern societies?
 The communication revolution has had the opposite effect on most people's productivity: more email makes it harder to get things done.
 Delegating is not sending a disorganized email.
 This layers more junk onto people.

-How do we do this within a technical company?
+How do we do communicate effectively within a technical company?
 Testing is vital: new people can start hacking without disturbing the flow of others.
 Adding a new engineer does not make all the other engineers learn a new coding style, a new documentation style.
 You get trust for free.
 Read more about testing in our testing document.
+Testing allows us to do the impossible as described in "The Mythical Man Month" by adding new people without impact to existing workers.

 Go into any bathroom at Google and you will see testing strategies in the uniral walls.
 You should be thinking tests even when peeing.
 As you expunge physically you will be clearing and cleansing your thought processes as well.